matthewpanizza/BoostedUnbrickFirmware/README.md

 <img src="Pictures/FirstRide.jpg" width="60%">

-After the joy of riding a few miles on the now-repaired board, I noticed that the ESC has an acceleration curve that seemed to be limiting how much power the motors could put out.
+After joyriding a few miles on the now-repaired board, I noticed that the ESC has an acceleration curve that seemed to be limiting how much power the motors could put out.
 I had a guess that Boosted may limit the current draw from the ESC when it detects it is connected to a SRB in order to not overload the cells and extend its battery life.
 Now I wanted to take a stab at emulating the much more complicated CAN sequence of the Extended Range Battery (XRB).

 ### XRB CAN Bus Emulation